mikkokallio/arc-enabled-sql-poc/AVD.md

 This resulted in an error in the deployment of `easy-button-inputvalidation-job-linked-template`.

 "{"code":"DeploymentFailed","message":"At least one resource deployment operation failed.
 Please list deployment operations for details.
 Please see https://aka.ms/arm-deployment-operations for usage details.","details":[{"code":"Conflict","message":"{\r\n  \"status\": \"Failed\",\r\n  \"error\": {\r\n    \"code\": \"ResourceDeploymentFailure\",\r\n    \"message\": \"The resource write operation failed to complete successfully, because it reached terminal provisioning state 'Failed'.\"\r\n  }\r\n}"}]}"

+2. This time trying to create AAD DS first so that it's clear what domain name you'll have.
+Otherwise, it's the same subscription, North Europe, etc. Failed because Standard Edition doesn't support cloud-only sync.

+3. Trying again with sync type as All, keeping Standard SKU.